Unlocking the Dollars: How Mobility@Work's New Solution for Anadarko Petroleum Transformed Headaches into Huge Savings

 Information management is overwhelming most organizations and in operational technology it’s even more complicated.

-With Mobility@Work, Gray Matter has developed an innovative, mobile solution for a common problem that saves companies big dollars and prevents major headaches for the people who work there.
+With Mobility@Work, we offer an innovative, mobile solution for a common problem that saves companies big dollars and prevents major headaches for the people who work there.

 Like Anadarko, many companies recognize when they have a problem.
 Sometimes they even know the solution they want.
 But the tough part is building the framework around how that answer will work and live in your company every day.

-We knew what we wanted, but [Gray Matter] helped us get it into an automated solution.
+We knew what we wanted, but [Mobility@Work] helped us get it into an automated solution.